sass/node-sass/docs/api-doc.md

 ## Compiling your code

 The most important is your sass file (or string of sass code).
-With this, you will want to start a libsass compiler.
+With this, you will want to start a LibSass compiler.
 Here is some pseudocode describing the process.
-The compiler has two different modes: direct input as a string with `Sass_Data_Context` or libsass will do file reading for you by using `Sass_File_Context`.
+The compiler has two different modes: direct input as a string with `Sass_Data_Context` or LibSass will do file reading for you by using `Sass_File_Context`.
 See the code for a list of options available [Sass_Options](https://github.com/sass/libsass/blob/36feef0/include/sass/interface.h#L18)

 **Building a file compiler**